-You will be graded on a satisfactory/no-credit basis; 50 hours of work equates to one credit hour; credits count as general electives.
+Fifty hours of work equates to one credit hour; credits count as general electives.
 HRM 492, MGT 492 and ENT 492 now count for major credits.

 Consult your academic advisor, your departmental coordinator, or the Center for Career Development for more information.